 Immunotherapy can cause the immune system to attack healthy cells, which can cause side effects.
-Some of these side effects can lead to the following eating problems.
+Some of the side effects that can cause eating problems include:

-- appetite loss caused by flu-like symptoms, such as muscle aches, fatigue, and fever (page 10)
+- Appetite loss caused by flu-like symptoms, such as muscle aches, fatigue, and fever (page 10)

-- nausea (page 21)
+- Nausea (page 21)

-- sore mouth (page 23)
+- Sore mouth (page 23)

-- vomiting (page 31)
+- Vomiting (page 31)

-- weight loss, severe (page 35)
+- Weight loss, severe (page 35)

-Hormone therapy
+Hormone Therapy

-Hormone therapy can affect your interest in food or ability to eat, such as:
+Hormone therapy can affect your interest in food or ability to eat.
+Problems can include:

-- changes in your sense of taste (page 29)
+- ▶ Changes in your sense of taste (page 29)

-- diarrhea (page 15)
+- Diarrhea (page 15)

-- weight gain (page 33)
+- Weight gain (page 33)

-Lists of foods and drinks
+Lists of Foods and Drinks

-Clear liquids
+Clear Liquids